egrinberg/Utest/README.md

 **Features**

-The tool finds all URLs in the file by using the following schemes:
+The tool finds all URLs in the file by using http:// or https:// schemes

-- http://

-- https://

 The tool checks all the links and prints the links along with the status code as follow

 - Status code 200 is printed in green